bulib/dataWebsite/manage/nsf-data-management-plan.md

 ### Archiving and Preserving

 The last part of the data management plan is to describe the long-term usage for your data, which can be tricky for researchers who are used to thinking about their data within the life of a particular grant.
-In addition, you will unlikely to have more funds for your data 5 years after your grant ends.
+In addition, you will unlikely have more funds for your data 5 years after your grant ends.
 The policy asks that you describe the

 > plans for archiving data, samples, and other research products, and for preservation of access to them.

 The best solution to archive and preserve your data is to partner with an existing service or institution.
 There are many data repositories so [selecting the right one]({{site.baseurl}}/share/selecting-a-data-repository) is important.
-Many fields have data repositories that are well known to researchers in that discipline, however, not everyone is so lucky.
+Many fields have data repositories that are well known to researchers in that discipline; however, not everyone is so lucky.

 ## Maintain Your Plan